LedgerHQ/app-eos/CONTRIBUTING.md

 ## Developer Steps

 Step 5 is optional.
-It helps avoid submiting broken PRs.
+It helps avoid submitting broken PRs.

 1. Open an issue
 2. Create a branch for your work